-He graduated in Diploma in Accountancy from Universiti Teknologi MARA ("UiTM") Merbok and Sri Iskandar in 2003 before completed and become a member of Association of Chartered Certified Accountant ("ACCA") in 2014.
-He is also an active member of Malaysian Institute of Accountants ("MIA").
+He graduated in Diploma in Accountancy from Universiti Teknologi MARA ("UITM") Merbok and Sri Iskandar in 2003 before completed and become a member of Association of Chartered Certified Accountant ("ACCA") in 2014.
+He is also an active member of Malaysia Institute of Accountant ("MIA").

-He begins his humble career in a small shipping and logistic company where he was responsible for the company accounts before move to a manufacturing company responsible for the same thing.
+He begins his humble career in a small shipping and logistic company where he was responsible for the company accounts before more to a manufacturing company responsible for the same thing.

-He started his management career when he joined the biggest retail hypermarket in Malaysia at that time, GCH Retail (M) Sdn Bhd ("Giant") as accountant in 2006.
-In 2009, he temporarily departed from Giant to one of Malaysia's biggest conglomerates, DRB Hicom Berhad for a short period of approximately 2 years.
-He returned to Giant in 2011 taking a bigger role and higher responsibilities.
+He started his management career when he joins the biggest retail hypermarket in Malaysia at that time, GCH Retail (M) Sdn Bhd ("Giant") as accountant in 2006.
+In 2009, he temporarily departs from Giant to join one of Malaysia's biggest conglomerates, DRB Hicom Berhad for a short period of approximately 2 years.
+He returns to Giant in 2011 taking a bigger role and higher responsibilities.